ooc-lang/the-ooc-language/tuples.md

     minmax(mylist, null, null)

-That's valid ooc, won't be caught at compile-time, but will sure as hell crash.
+That's valid ooc, won't be caught at compile-time, and yet crash.
 So it's not the perfect solution we're looking for.

 Multi-return using tuples - the solution